piskyscan/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 true and the updated lease does not exist, the new lease is created as a result of receiving the ``leaseX-update``.

+The optional boolean parameter "update-stats" specifies whether the lease add or update should also update statistics (like in case of renewing an expired or reclaimed lease).
+It defaults to false, which indicates that the lease command does not update statistics.
+If the "update-stats" parameter is set to true, the statistics are updated only if the lease add or update succeeds.

 An example of a command to update an IPv4 lease is:

 ::